MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

     Onboarding might take up to 12 hours.
 For new machines created after the integration has been enabled, onboarding takes up to an hour.

-## Enable on specific Linux machines (plan/integration enabled)
+## Enable on Linux machines (plan/integration enabled)

-If Defender for Servers is already enabled and Defender for Endpoint integration is on in the subscription, you can manually turn on the integration for specific Linux machines.
+If Defender for Servers is already enabled and Defender for Endpoint integration is on in the subscription, you can manually turn on the integration for Linux machines in a subscription.

 1. In Defender for Cloud, select **Environment settings** and select the subscription with the Linux machines that you want to receive Defender for Endpoint.